 - Joint inflammation

 A Typical Physical Therapy Session for Children With Cerebral Palsy

-Prior to any child starting physical therapy, an in-depth medical history and physical examination is carried out.
-In addition to the physical examination, a licensed physical therapist will conduct a numerous other tests in order to assess muscle control, functions, and mechanics, such as:
+Before any child starts physical therapy, an in-depth medical history and physical examination are carried out.
+In addition to the physical examination, a licensed physical therapist will conduct numerous other tests to assess muscle control, functions, and mechanics, such as: